In the world of building products marketing, trade shows are a big deal.

-- Stay somewhere close to the convention center.
 Avoid distance and distraction.
 It will save you time, help you avoid waiting on busses or transportation, and prevent you from having to lug around all your gear.
 More time spent at the show, whether as an attendee or exhibitor, is good for you and your business.

 It doesn’t matter if you’re an attendee or exhibitor, you should probably have several meetings, presentations, or activities lined up ahead of time.
 But you need to make sure to keep a 30-minute gap between each.
 Consider your physical location and how long it will take you to get where you need to go—some event centers, like at IBS, are unbelievably huge.

-- Know the flow of the convention center.
 While at IBS, I noticed more than a few booths struggle by assuming there would be traffic just because they were close to an entryway.
 But if the doors by your booth are located far from the main entrance people actually use, your “prime location” might prove to be anything but.

-- Staff your booth with uninvolved or uninformed people.
 You’d be amazed how many booths I saw where people acted like they didn’t care when visitors came by, had uncharismatic staff, or put their junior-most employee in charge of manning the booth.
 And then there were the people eating at their booth or spending all their time talking to their coworkers…don’t even get me started on that one.

 We’ve all fallen guilty to it here and there, but don’t offer a random, trending item just to do it (ex. an Apple Watch just because it’s the hot new thing).
 If it has no tie to your company, the marketing approach at the event, etc., then it comes across as random at best, desperate at worst.
 Plus, it creates no link to your company in the minds of your prospects.
 Instead, look for more natural connections for giveaways, even if they’re less “sexy” than the trending stuff.
 (Ex. a kitchen company making cookies at KBIS.)